patrykdziurkowski/HotDeskBooking/README.md

 # HotDeskBooking
 ## Setup
+1. Make sure you have Docker installed and running.
-1. Set required variables:
+2. Set required variables:
-    - Set the following environment variables in a `.env/` file at the project's root:
+    - Set the following environment variables in a `.env` file at the project's root:
         - `SA_PASSWORD` - an environment variable required for running docker compose.
 This is the password of the MSSQL database admin.
         - `ASPNETCORE_ENVIRONMENT` - an environment variable used for running docker compose.
 This denotes the current environment.
 Consider setting this to "Development" by default.
         - `PRIVATE_KEY` - an environment variable used for running docker compose.
 This is used to generate and validate Jwt tokens used for Api authentication.